 PN Assessments.
-Assessments were conducted in 1995^[9] and 1999^[10] with respect to unauthorized penetration or manipulation of the evolving PN software and databases affecting NS/EP telecommunications services.
+Assessments were conducted in 19959[12] and 199910[13] with respect to unauthorized penetration or manipulation of the evolving PN software and databases affecting NS/EP telecommunications services.

 - Both assessments found that Government and corporate networks had become more interconnected as these organizations have increasingly relied on the PN to transmit critical business and operations information, thereby increasing the perceived and substantive rewards for gaining illicit access. - The most recent assessment concluded that absent a valid baseline to establish quantitative measures of the risk to the PN from electronic intrusion, it was difficult to definitively state how risk had changed over the past few years.
-Indeed, little evidence suggests that the risk has diminished; and a number of factors suggest that it is growing.
+Indeed, little evidence suggests that the risk has diminished, and numerous factors suggest that it is growing.

 Internet Assessments.
-In 1999 the Government's use of the Internet [11] was assessed in parallel with its increasing reliance on the Internet for conducting electronic commerce (e-commerce).
-[12] Many of the significant findings in those assessments were similar:
+In 1999, the Government's use of the Internet11[14] was assessed in parallel with its increasing reliance on the Internet for conducting electronic commerce (e-commerce).12[15] Many of the significant findings in those assessments were similar: